 Email template for educational newsletter

 This template is made for announcements, updates, or can be used for your next educational newsletter.
-The design is a mix of modern and retro vibes — perfect for any academia.
+The design is a mix of modern and retro vibes — a good fit for academic announcements and campus updates.
 You can download this template from our library.

 Email template for follow-ups and educational content